 The core services on the appliance do not start until a password with sufficient complexity has been set.

 The NSX-T Data Center component virtual machine installations include VMware Tools.
 Removal or upgrade of VMware Tools is not supported for NSX-T Data Center appliances.

 Verify that the system requirements are met.
 See System Requirements.

 Verify that the required ports are open.
 See Ports and Protocols.

-Choose hostnames that do not include underscores.
-Otherwise, the hostname is set to nsx-manager.
+Verify that hostnames do not include underscores.
+Otherwise, the hostname is set to nsx-controller.